Clockwork Princess: Critical reception

 The novel received positive reviews from various critics.
 It received the #1 spot on Publishers Weekly bestseller's list, having sold over 68,000 copies within its first week according to outlets that report to Nielson BookScan.
 Breia Brissey from Entertainment Weekly gave the novel an A−, calling it, "Clare's best undertaking to date".
 Brissey also states that it's "as addictive as — and dare we say better than? — Clare’s original franchise," in reference to Clare's first Shadowhunter Chronicles series, The Mortal Instruments.
 The Guardian: Children's book reviewer thanks Clare in their article, stating that the book made them "more than happy and fulfilled."
 Clockwork Princess debuted at #1 on Wall Street Journal's Best Seller list.

 Clockwork Princess was also a finalist for the Children's & Teen Choice Book Awards from The Children's Book Council.
-The novel has a 4.55/5 star rating on Goodreads with more than 371,000 fan reviews as of May 2021.

 Promotion

 Sally Lodge of Publishers Weekly writes on how Clare uses social media in order to promote her new novel.
 Clare took to Twitter to post a link, revealing the first chapter of the book.
 Following the chapter reveal, fans participated in a cover reveal for the book, accumulating over 30,000 tweets in the span of two hours.
 Little by little, the cover of the story was revealed to the world.
 Anne Zafian, VP and deputy publisher of Simon and Schuster Children's Publishing, states, "We are always trying to bring something new to the table while promoting Cassie's books...Since she has such a good online outreach and social networking skills, it was great that, with the Twitter campaign, the first chapter could be revealed worldwide at one time."
 Clare also said that she was "thrilled" by the response from her followers and was thankful to be able to see everyone's reactions and theories as they read.

 Other marketing efforts for the novel included the release of Clare's Shadowhunters App for Apple and Android, which launched early February 2013 and gave a first look into the book's prologue.
 Clockwork Princess's trailer was revealed on Entertainment Weekly's Shelf Life blog on February 21.